stacks-network/docs/src/pages/naming-services/create-namespace.md

 ---
 title: Creating a Namespace
-description: Learn how to create a namespace in the Blockstack Naming Service.
+description: Learn how to create a namespace in the Blockchain Naming Service.
 ---

 ## Introduction